 All weather people like to find new places for unusual data, and here's your chance to help.
 Feel free to comment; that would be much appreciated.
 Thank you.

 P.S.
 This is NOT the Weather Network.

 Scan here to see contributions from previous visitors to this page...

-Introduction to the forecast map weather professionals look at to prepare your local weather forecast.
+How useful are those complicated weather maps?
+Here's an introduction to the forecast map that weather professionals use to prepare your local weather forecast.